commonsguy/cwac-netsecurity/README.markdown

 Afterwards, you can start using the `HttpURLConnection` to make your HTTP request.

+In either case, on Android 7.0+ devices, `withManifestConfig()` will *not* use the backport.
+Instead, the platform-native implementation of the network security configuration subsystem will be used.
+On Android 4.2-6.0 devices, the backport will be used.

 ## Basic Limitations

 If you use `HttpURLConnection`, you cannot use `<domain-config>`